This text is translated into Russian by google automatic human level neural machine.

 What does expenditure say?

-Analysis of the financial and budgetary sphere of Khabarovsk Krai for 2014 year shows certain negative trends.
-It is important to note that following the results of 2013, the Ministry of Finance of Russia assessed the level of budget policy in the region at a high level: Khabarovsk Krai was the only one in the Far East that joined the group with high quality of budget management.
-At the same time, the analysis of financial statistics for 2014 year does not allow to name the region either safe or demonstrating a rational approach to spending budget funds.
-In Khabarovsk Territory there is a clear problem with sources of budget filling.
-So, for January-October 2014, the growth of budget revenues in comparison with the same period of 2013 amounted to only 1,1%, including 3,7% on own revenues.
-The income tax is worrisome, which clearly indicates problems at the largest enterprises in the region (as a result, the income tax in the region's own revenues is an extremely low share of 15%, while the income tax is 42%).
-By the volume of budget revenues Khabarovsk Krai lost to its eternal rival - Primorsky Krai.
-The regional economy of Khabarovsk Krai is not strong enough today to provide such a large region, which is the geographical and political center of the Far East, with sufficient funds.
+The analysis of the financial and budgetary sphere of the Khabarovsk Territory in 2014 indicates certain negative trends.
+It is important to note that at the end of 2013, the Ministry of Finance of Russia assessed the level of budgetary policy in the region at a high level: Khabarovsk Territory was the only one in the Far East that entered the group with high quality budget management.
+At the same time, the analysis of financial statistics for 2014 does not allow us to call the region either prosperous or demonstrating a rational approach to spending budget funds.
+In the Khabarovsk Territory, there is an obvious problem with the sources of filling the budget.
+So, in January-October 2014, the growth of budget revenues compared to the same period in 2013 amounted to only 1,1%, including 3,7% in terms of own income.
+The drop in income tax revenues is alarming, which clearly indicates problems at the largest enterprises in the region (as a result, the profit tax in the region's own revenues is an extremely low share of 15%, while the income tax is 42%).
+In terms of budget revenues, the Khabarovsk Territory yielded to its eternal competitor - the Primorsky Territory.
+The regional economy of the Khabarovsk Territory today is seen as not strong enough to provide such a large region, which is the geographical and political center of the Far East, with sufficient funds.

-At the same time, it cannot be said that the Khabarovsk Territory is “spoiled” with the financial support of the federal center.
-In 2014, the region began to receive less transfers, which was primarily due to a sharp, at times, decrease in the volume of subsidies.
-This reduction is opportunistic in nature, since in 2013, the Khabarovsk Territory received large funds for overcoming the effects of flooding.
-The reduction in subsidies was partially offset by increased subsidies.
-Nevertheless, the region largely has to rely on its own strengths, which are not enough (it forms around 77% of the budget at the expense of its own revenues).
+At the same time, it cannot be said that the Khabarovsk Territory is "spoiled" by the financial support of the federal center.
+In 2014, the region began to receive fewer transfers, which is primarily due to a sharp, at times, decrease in the volume of subsidies.
+This decrease is opportunistic, since in 2013 the Khabarovsk Territory received large funds to overcome the consequences of the flood.
+The decrease in the volume of subsidies was partially offset by an increase in subsidies.
+Nevertheless, the region largely has to rely on its own forces, which are not enough (it forms about 77% of the budget from its own revenues).
 It is unlikely that the Khabarovsk Territory would like to become financially independent.
-On the contrary, he has a clear and unmet need for federal money, which could be transferred to the region through the federal program.
+On the contrary, he has a clear and unmet need for federal money that could flow to the region through the FTP.

 Speaking about the dynamics of expenditures in the directions, it should also be noted that the Khabarovsk Territory was forced to reduce the budget financing of the road economy.
 Expenditure on the educational sphere was maintained at about the level of 2013 year; In addition to spending on national issues, growth is noted in the areas of housing, health and social policy.